safespring/docs/content/backup/new-domain-name.md

 ## Technical details

-The dsm.sys (unix-like OSes) or dsm.opt (Win) file needs to get TCPSERVERADDRESS updated from tsm1.cloud.ipnett.se to <b>tsm1.backup.sto2.safedc.net</b> and the root-ca for safedc.net needs to get into the IBM TSM keystore (dsmcert.kdb).</p><p>The old cert(s) in the keystore can stay, it will not do any harm if they remain.
-This will not affect the OS certificate stores, or any other application using certificates. </p>
+The `dsm.sys` (unix-like OSes) or `dsm.opt` (Win) file needs to get `TCPSERVERADDRESS` updated from `tsm1.cloud.ipnett.se` to `tsm1.backup.sto2.safedc.net` and the `root-ca` for `safedc.net` needs to get into the IBM TSM keystore (`dsmcert.kdb`).

+The old cert(s) in the keystore can stay, it will not do any harm if they remain.
+This will not affect the OS certificate stores, or any other application using certificates.

 ## More information